geoserver/geoserver/doc/en/user/source/extensions/vectortiles/tutorial.rst

 GeoServer can also produce vector tiles in three formats: GeoJSON, TopoJSON, and MapBox Vector (MVT).
 These are also supported by OpenLayers and other clients.

 .. warning:: When using vector tiles, be sure to use an up-to-date client.
-Older clients do not support all vector tiles capabilites and may result in rendering errors.
+Older clients do not support all vector tiles capabilities and may result in rendering errors.
 We recommend using the latest version of OpenLayers (Currently v5.3.0).

 * MVT is the preferred format for production.